Ubaidbutt/ubaidbutt.github.io/_posts/2024-12-12-aws-cloud-practitioner-certification.md

 title: "How I passed AWS Cloud practitioner certification exam"
 categories: [career, tech]
 ---
-I am writing this post after passing the AWS Cloud Practitioner exam to document how I prepared for it and what helped me clear it.
-Below are some points, in no particular order, explaining my motivation for the exam, my preparation, and some tips that helped me pass.
+I am writing this post after passing the AWS Cloud Practitioner exam to document my motivation, preparation and some tips that helped me clear the exam.

 ## Motivation
 I had been considering pursuing some AWS certifications as part of my yearly goals.
 Additionally, given the current dry job market, I felt that having extra credentials in the form of certifications would be a valuable way to enhance my marketability for the future.
 Most importantly, I wanted to deepen my understanding of the AWS ecosystem.
 Having worked with AWS for three years, I often felt there was something missing, and certifications seemed like a great way to assess my experience and knowledge of AWS while identifying areas for improvement moving forward.